mpedramfar/Lean-game-maker/README.md

 # Lean Game Maker

-This prototype is a library which renders structured Lean files into an interactive game with a javascript Lean server running on the browser.
+This library renders structured Lean files into an interactive game with a javascript Lean server running on the browser.
+See the [Natural number game](https://wwwf.imperial.ac.uk/~buzzard/xena/natural_number_game/) for an implementation of this game.

 ## Installation